awesomesmallwolf/contract-request-and-acceptance-system/README.md

 # Contract Request and Acceptance System

-This app was bootstrapped with Vue 3, Express and MongoDB.
+This app was bootstrapped with Vue 3, Express and Postgres.

 ## Description